 Late submissions will be penalized 10% per day late, except for legitimate reasons.
-Assignments will NOT be accepted more than 72 hours after the posted deadline and students failing to submit any assignment within this time frame will receive a mark of zero.
 Refer to the University policy on student absence from courses, tests and examinations.
 Wherever possible, the course coordinator/group leaders need to be notified ahead of time.

-• Re-grading policy: Students must first meet with their preceptor to discuss feedback on their paper.
+- Traffic jams and late or full busses are now common events in Calgary and are NOT acceptable reasons for late submissions or late arrivals to classes, meetings and examinations.
+Plan for delays in transportation. - Re-grading policy: Students must first meet with their preceptor to discuss feedback on their paper.
 If the student wishes to request an official re-grade of the assignment, requests must be made in writing to their preceptor and the course coordinator with an explanation of why they feel their paper should be re-graded.
 The assignment will be re-graded by two preceptors and a final grade awarded.
 Please be aware that the grade may be the same, higher or lower than the original grade.
 Request for a re-grade must made within 10 calendar days of receiving your graded assignment.